Know Your Options to Vote

 Photo identification issued by a Pennsylvania care facility, including long-term care facilities, assisted living residences and personal care homes

-Applying for a Mail-in or Absentee Ballot Online
+Applying for a Mail-In or Absentee Ballot Online

-Applying for a Mail-in or Absentee Ballot by Mail
+Applying for a Mail-In or Absentee Ballot by Mail

-Applying for a Mail-in or Absentee Ballot in Person
+Applying for a Mail-In or Absentee Ballot in Person

 Emergency Absentee Ballot

-In the case of an emergency such as illness, disability, or last-minute absence, you can request an Emergency Absentee Ballot after 5 pm on the Tuesday before the election.
-This must be submitted to the County Election Board by the time polls close, 8pm, on Election Day.
+In the case of an emergency such as illness, disability, or last-minute absence, you can request an Emergency Absentee Ballot after 5:00pm on the Tuesday before the election.
+This must be submitted to the County Election Board by the time polls close, 8:00pm, on Election Day.

 Voting at the Polls